As of October 2025: I don’t have space for new supervisees.

 • Theories and practice related to the body and embodiment

-• Trauma – practical strategies for working with and understanding trauma including embodied racialised trauma
+• Trauma – practical strategies for working with and understanding trauma.

-• Radical Inclusion – the recognition that we are human beings in a social context where discrimination, privilege and prejudice impact on the lives of our clients, ourselves and within the therapeutic encounter
+• Radical Inclusion – the recognition that we are human beings in a social context influenced not only by our parents but by the systems we navigate in the world.

-If you would like to discuss supervision, contact me at rjdownes@mac.com and we can arrange an initial consultation.
+If you would like to discuss supervision, contact me via the contact page and we can arrange an initial consultation.